-Nintendo sees the best annual profit in nine years on Switch, announces new president
+Nintendo switches president after forecasting best annual profit in nine years

-TOKYO (Reuters) - Japan’s Nintendo Co Ltd said on Thursday it expects operating profit to rise 26.7 percent in the year through March to a nine-year high, as its Switch games console maintains sales momentum in its second year.
+TOKYO/OSAKA (Reuters) - Japan’s Nintendo Co Ltd (7974.T) announced a new president on Thursday and said it expects annual profit to reach a nine-year high, as its Switch games console maintains sales momentum in its second year.

-The initial success of the hybrid home-portable Switch has boosted Nintendo’s gaming software sales and encouraged more third-party publishers to make games for the console, a cycle which could further push up console sales.
+The initial success of the hybrid home-portable Switch has boosted Nintendo’s gaming software sales and encouraged more third-party publishers to make games for the console, a cycle analysts expect to further push up console sales.

-The Kyoto-based company also said it named Managing Executive Officer Shuntaro Furukawa as new president to succeed Tatsumi Kimishima, effective after the general shareholders meeting in June.
+The strong sales has fueled investor hopes of the Switch repeating the success of Nintendo’s first Wii console, leading to a doubling of the firm’s stock price to nine-year highs earlier this year.

+On Thursday, the Kyoto-based firm said it had named Shuntaro Furukawa - a 46-year-old managing executive officer in charge of global marketing and corporate planning - as president effective June to rejuvenate top management.

+“My top priority is to keep and expand the momentum for the Switch,” Furukawa said at an earnings briefing.

-Kimishima, a former banker who succeeded charismatic leader Satoru Iwata in 2015, decided to step down as he has “fulfilled almost fully his responsibilities” to turn around the company, he said at an earnings briefing.
+Incumbent chief Tatsumi Kimishima - a 68-year-old former banker who assumed the role after the death of predecessor Satoru Iwata in 2015 - decided to step down as he is “close to fulfilling responsibilities” to revive the firm, he said at the briefing.

-Nintendo estimated profit to reach 225 billion yen ($2.06 billion) from 177.56 billion yen a year prior.
-If achieved, it would be Nintendo’s highest operating profit since the year ended March 2010.
+Nintendo estimated operating profit for the year through March to rise 26.7 percent from a year prior to 225 billion yen ($2.06 billion).
+If achieved, it would be Nintendo’s highest profit since the year ended March 2010.

-The outlook compared with the 308.72 billion yen average of 21 analyst estimates in a survey by Thomson Reuters I/B/E/S.
+The outlook, however, missed the 308.72 billion yen average of 21 analyst estimates in a survey by Thomson Reuters I/B/E/S.

-Nintendo is aiming to sell 20 million Switch consoles in the financial year started April, confirming its previous forecast made in January.
+Nintendo said it aims to sell 20 million Switch consoles in the financial year started April, confirming its previous forecast made in January.

 Sales of the console reached 15 million units in the year ended March, bringing the cumulative total to 17.8 units since its global release in March least year.

-The strong sales has fuelled hopes that the Switch could repeat the success of the first Wii console, leading to a doubling of Nintendo’s stock price to nine-year highs earlier this year.

-The Wii, which debuted in late 2006 and sold over 100 million units, drove the company’s annual profit to a record high of 555 billion yen in the year to March 2009.
+Nintendo debuted its Wii console in late 2006 and sold over 100 million units, driving the company’s annual profit to a record high of 555 billion yen in the year to March 2009.

 The succeeding Wii U, on the other hand, flopped as third-party developers baulked at its complexity, leading to a shortage of titles and sluggish earnings.